Shreyansh15624/asteroids/README.md

 # Asteroids

 A classic implementation of the arcade game **Asteroids**, built using Python and Pygame.
 Navigate your ship through an asteroid field, shoot them down to survive, and avoid collisions!
+And all of this was made under the direction of the Boot.dev's Guided Project Course for understadning OOPS, Game Loop, User Input, Game Object, Game Mechanics & Their Interactions.

 ## 🎮 Features